Seis Manos Season 2 Release Date, Cast, Plot, and Everything You Need to Know - TheNewsTrace

 Seis Manos Season 2 Release Date, Cast, Plot, and Everything You Need to Know

 An American adult cartoon streaming television series called Seis Manos Season 2 is available.
-Brad Graeber with lvaro designed it.
+Brad Graeber and lvaro designed it.

-Three orphans who have received Chinese martial arts training are the centre of the story, which is set in the fictitious Mexican town of San Simon in the 1970s.
+Three orphans who have received Chinese martial arts training are the centre of the story, which is set in the fictitious Mexican town town San Simon in the 1970s.

 They work together with a police officer and an American DEA agent to get revenge on their mentor’s killer.